MDiakhate12/data_engineer_assignment/README.md

 # DATA ENGINEERING ASSIGNMENT

+Please refer to the Notebook for details.
-To execute the it, run each cell by using `SHIFT + ENTER` on jupyter.
+To execute the the code, run each cell by using `SHIFT + ENTER` on jupyter.